Adyen/adyen-commercetools/extension/docs/HowToRun.md

 1. [Payment custom type](../resources/web-components-payment-type.json)
 1. [Payment-interface-interaction custom type](../resources/payment-interface-interaction-type.json)

-First, you will need to configure [ExtensionDraft](../resources/api-extension.json) destination according to your deployment, A destination contains all info necessary for the commercetools platform to call the extension module.
+First, you will need to configure [ExtensionDraft](../resources/api-extension.json) destination according to your deployment.
+A destination contains all info necessary for the commercetools platform to call the extension module.
 Please follow the [commercetools HTTP API Extension](https://docs.commercetools.com/api/projects/api-extensions#destination) documentation for details.

 After you change the destination, you can set up required resources in your commercetools projects by running the script `npm run setup-resources`, the script requires the `ADYEN_INTEGRATION_CONFIG` to be set as an environment variable.